simranjitkaur11/Pro-Health/README.md

 6. Click Go to import.

-# 4 5.
-Start XAMPP Modules
+# 4. Start XAMPP Modules
 Make sure Apache and MySQL are started in the XAMPP control panel.

-# 6. Access the Project
+# 5. Access the Project
 1. Open your browser and go to: http://localhost/prohealth

 2.The project should load and work locally.
+# 6. Test Features
+1.Test patient self-enrollment, symptom submission, medical test suggestions, online appointment booking.

+2.Test bed allocation management.

+3.Test the AI chatbot integration (if chatbot requires internet or API keys, make sure they are configured).